Azure/application-gateway-kubernetes-ingress/docs/install-new.md

 ## Setting up the Azure Kubernetes Cluster

-Once, we have the azure resources created, we can proceed with configuring `aad pod identity` and `application gateway ingress controller`.
+Once, we have the azure resources created, we need to deploy following pods on the cluster:
+1) `aad pod identity` - This controller uses user assigned identity and provide ARM access token to the controller.
+2) `application gateway ingress controller` - This controller communicates ingress realted events to the Application Gateway resource.

+Steps:

 1) Get credentials for the newly created Azure Kubernetes Cluster.
 This will cache the credentials n kubeconfig and set the context.
     `az aks get-credentials --resource-group <rg> --name <aksClusterName>`